 Implementing 360 degree feedback across our supply chain by 2023

-We will continue to improve our communication with the supply chain and will implement annual 360 degree feedback to gain an additional understanding of how we can further enhance our performance.
+We continue to improve our communication with the supply chain and have implemented annual 360 degree feedback to gain an additional understanding of how we can further enhance our performance.

 Enhancing our tender recommendations sign off process, so we procure on overall value over cost

 Every project must procure on overall value rather than just cost.
-This includes an assessment of contractors on quality, health and safety, modern methods of construction, sustainability, and ethical considerations such as our supply chain's approach to combatting modern slavery and child labour.
+This includes a numerical assessment of contractors on quality, health and safety, modern methods of construction, sustainability, and ethical considerations such as our supply chain's approach to combatting modern slavery and child labour.